urlfreezer/urlfreezer_wordpress_plugin/urlfreezer/readme.txt

 * Notify you for offline link.
 * Automatically activate snapshot.

-This plugin integrate with the external service at https://urlfreezer.com, once activated you need to configure your URL Freezer's User ID that you can find in the install page [https://urlfreezer.com/app/script.html](https://urlfreezer.com/app/script.html).
+This plugin integrates with the external service at https://urlfreezer.com, once activated you need to configure your URL Freezer's User ID that you can find in the installation page [https://urlfreezer.com/app/script.html](https://urlfreezer.com/app/script.html).

 This plugin will install the URL Freezer script in all your pages, every time a user will load one of the page of your site, the URL Freezer script will collect all the outgoing links in the